Shopify/polaris/documentation/Color system.md

 [↑ Back to top](#table-of-contents)

 The surface role is used for the backgrounds of the UI.
-In light mode, surface colors are nearly white, while in dark mode, surface colors are nearly black.
+With a light color scheme, surface colors are nearly white, while in a dark color scheme, surface colors are nearly black.
 The color passed to the surface role impacts the rest of the color roles and their variants, adjusting them for light or dark contexts.

 | CSS variable                              | Description                                                                                                                   | Light mode                                                                                                                      | Dark mode                                                                                                                       |
 | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |